Incomappleux River: Ferries and bridges across the river

 In 1892, a 250 ft bridge existed at the river mouth, and a 46 ft one 20 mi upstream near McDougal Creek.
 After the one at the mouth connecting to Lardeau City was washed out, a temporary 18 by 40 ft cable ferry commenced in June 1893.
 A replacement bridge destroyed by the 1894 flood was in turn replaced.
 A ferry was built in summer 1896, but its placement is unclear.

 The lower bridge provided a connection in 1898, when the wagon road up the west side of the river was completed as far as the Camborne ferry.
 That year, a ferry was installed across the river at Boyd Creek, which could carry six loaded packhorses.

 In 1904, the wagon road was extended up the west side of the river from Camborne, and a bridge replaced the ferry at Boyd Creek.
 At the 12-mile point, a wagon road bridge existed in the 1910s.
 The only remaining bridge, 2.4 km north of Camborne, was a wooden timber bridge that had washed out by 1971.
 Celgar, the logging company based in Nakusp, built a steel bridge in the same place in 1974.

 Conservation

 The 58,000 hectare Incomappleux Valley conservancy was established by the provincial government in January of 2023.
-Conservancies are a class of protected areas in the province that allow some low-impact commercial and industrial uses, but prohibit activies such as large scale logging and road construction.
+Conservancies are a class of protected areas in the province that allow some low-impact commercial and industrial uses, but prohibit activities such as large scale logging and road construction.